jjwtay/leaflet.sector/README.md

     * outerRadius - in meters (optional -200)
     * startBearing - bearing in degrees (optional - 0)
     * endBearing - bearing in degrees (optional - 90)
+    * rhumb - whether to use rhumb or greater circle (optional = false)
     * any leaflet polygon options

 ## Also checkout